vcz-fr/Website/skills.md

 - HTML5, CSS3, JS frontend and server ecosystem;
 - AWS, AWS CLI, Terraform;
-- NginX, Docker-based CI;
+- Docker-based CI;
+- Serverless and container infrastructures;
 - Web performance and engineering;
-- Serverless and container infrastructures;
 - Static site generation.

 Would like to discover:

-- More of Python and C#;
+- More cultures;
 - Rust;
-- More cultures;
-- Ideas and tools to reduce development and operational chores.
+- Ideas and tools to reduce development and operational chores;
+- More of Python and C#.

 Also worked with: